Skip to content

 Several indicators can give clues to an FII presentation.
 These include a carer reporting symptoms and signs which are not explained by any known medical condition, physical examination and investigations that do not explain reported symptoms and signs, inexplicably poor response to medication or other treatment, or intolerance of treatment or acute symptoms that are exclusively observed by/in the presence of the carer.

-Additionally, on resolution of the presenting problems, the carer may report new symptoms or symptoms in different children.
+Additionally, once the presenting problems are resolved, the carer may report new symptoms or symptoms in different children.

-The child’s daily life and activities may be limited beyond what is expected due to any disorder from which the child is known to suffer e.g, poor or no school attendance; use of seemingly unnecessary special aids.
+The child’s daily life and activities may be limited beyond what is expected due to any disorder from which the child is known to suffer, e.g., poor or no school attendance or the use of seemingly unnecessary special aids.

-Characteristics of parents who fabricate or induce illness in their children should be applied with caution – many of them are also true of many parents.
-Additionally, they should not be used to confirm or deny the existence of FII and ultimately the identification of characteristics consistent with parents or carers fabricating or inducing illness in children may add to suspicions during the investigation process but do not constitute a profile.
-Nonetheless, we know;
+Ascribe characteristics of parents who fabricate or induce illness in their children with caution – many are also true of so-called normal parents.
+Additionally, they should not be used to confirm or deny the existence of FII, and ultimately, identifying characteristics consistent with parents or carers fabricating or inducing illness in children may add to suspicions during the investigation process but do not constitute a profile.

-• Typically carried out by women, specifically mothers (95%)
+• That it is typically carried out by women, specifically mothers (95%)

-(Yes, the three above points are also true of a very, very high proportion of carers…)
+(Yes, the three above points are also true of a very high proportion of carers…)

-• Usually the only ones consistently present or associated with the onset of the child’s symptoms (when the carers are absent, symptoms or illnesses are not reported or may begin to improve)
+• They are the only ones consistently present or associated with the onset of the child’s symptoms.
+When the carers are absent, symptoms or illnesses are not reported or may begin to improve.

 • They may have no prior involvement with child protection services